 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.

-We value decision-making based on good stewardship, careful planning, and prayerful risk.
-As much as possible we will make faith-based decisions, not fear-based decisions and we will create a culture in our organization and at our events where people are affirmed and encouraged to speak and not be silent.
-When faced with challenges we will seek God’s perspective, when we see problems we will look for possibilities and we will remind each other that every problem is an opportunity.
+As much as possible we will make faith-based, not fear-based decisions and we will create a culture where people are affirmed and encouraged to speak and not be silent.
+When faced with challenges we will seek God’s perspective, when we see problems we will look for opportunities.

 For this reason I remind you to fan into flame the gift of God, which is in you through the laying on of my hands, for God gave us a spirit not of fear but of power and love and self-control.